named-data/NDN-CCL-API/interest.rst

 :Returns:

-    True if this interest’s name and interest selectors match the name.
+    True if this interest's name and interest selectors match the name.

 Interest.toUri Method
 --------------------------